 Dogwood Tone: Why it is superior

 So what do you get when you buy a Dogwood Guitar?
 To begin, your guitar will have a top that has measured within a narrow range for stiffness-to-weight ratio using software verification.
 These select tops, along with the backs, are voiced and tuned to specific resonances using a combination of ear and software.This is key!
 Factories (and many builders) sort tops based on species and appearance, which has no direct bearing on stiffness and weight.
 This is why you can play seemingly identical brand name guitars and get different tone from each one.
 Because I individually thin my tops to a deflection, rather than a pre-determined thickness, my tops are lower in mass and more responsive.
 Factory brands take all guitar tops to a predetermined thickness for that species of wood, and usually make them too thick and brace them too heavily.
 This increases mass and damps responsiveness.
 There is no comparison in the tone and responsiveness of a handmade guitar crafted with skilled hands, and a guitar-shaped object mass produced in a factory.

 Dogwood guitar tops and backs are tuned to specific target resonances, verified using FFT analysis software.
 This ensures that the guitar has pure, even tone without dead spots or wolf notes.
 In a recent study, over half of the guitars from a major California manufacturer had top, back, or air resonances that fell on scale notes, resulting in tonal deficiencies.
 Another benefit of computer-assisted tuning is consistency.
 The use of software reduces guesswork and the subjectivity of the human ear when voicing tops and backs.
-Some builders use software to aid tap tuning; very very few are using it to test top wood prior to building.
 I’ve had more than one luthier tell me that building guitars is a roll of the dice and you never really know how they will sound until they are done.
 I don’t think that buyers of handmade instruments want that sort of mystery!